arturstrozik/BRRF/README.md

 # BRRF

 This project was made during an object-oriented programming course.
 The application allows the user to find train connections between two stations in the local database.
-Then the user was able to generate a pdf document with the matching connections.
+Then the user can generate a pdf document with the matching connections.

 ## Authors